Line 6 M Series Modifications

 (M5 modifications and repairs are no longer available.
 Unfortunately, it's proven to be an unreliable platform for changes.)

 Audio Upgrade (AU): M9 $115 - M13 $135

 Reduces background noise

 Clean signal is far more robust and clear

-Adjustable analog master output for the pedal when effects are active or in DSP bypass mode
+An analog master volume is added for fine level adjustment when effects are active or in DSP bypass mode

 The Short of it: